Symptom checker

 Wet nappies are the most reliable home indicator of adequate intake:

-Physiological jaundice affects up to 60% of full-term newborns and 80% of premature infants.
-It appears after 24 hours of life, peaks around days 3–5, and resolves by 2 weeks in most infants.
-Adequate feeding accelerates clearance — 8–12 feeds per day is the primary treatment.
+Physiological jaundice affects up to 60% of full-term newborns.
+Appears after 24 hours, peaks days 3–5, resolves by 2 weeks.
+Adequate feeding accelerates clearance.

 Warning signs requiring prompt review:

-- Jaundice appearing within the first 24 hours of life — always pathological, always requires immediate assessment
+- Jaundice within the first 24 hours — always pathological, always requires immediate assessment

 - Jaundice progressing to the legs or soles of feet

-- Baby difficult to rouse, arching, or with a high-pitched cry
+- Baby difficult to rouse, arching, or high-pitched cry

-- Jaundice persisting beyond 2 weeks (3 weeks in breastfed infants)
+- Persisting beyond 2 weeks (3 weeks in breastfed infants)

-- Pale/white stools alongside jaundice — may indicate biliary atresia, which requires urgent investigation
+- Pale/white stools alongside jaundice — may indicate biliary atresia, urgent

 Newborn & infant skin

-Neonatal acne: small red bumps on the face, beginning around 2–4 weeks, lasting until 4–6 months.
-Caused by residual maternal hormones.
-Self-resolving; no treatment needed.
+Neonatal acne: red bumps on face 2–4 weeks to 4–6 months.
+Maternal hormones.
+Self-resolving.
 Oils and creams worsen it.

 - Blisters, pus, or skin that is breaking down

-- Non-blanching spots or rash (press a glass — if it doesn't fade, call 000)
+- Non-blanching spots — press a glass, if it doesn't fade, call 000

 - Any skin change combined with fever, lethargy, or poor feeding